 This place is all about the vibes and the tacos.
 They keep the menu streamlined and simple, though the flavors are anything but.
 As far as tacos go, they have them all, and that definitely includes birria.
 Don’t forget to sample the homemade salsas if you like your birria served with a kick.

 While birria, the Jalisco specialty, is traditionally made with goat or mutton, most Tucson restaurants use beef instead.
-At El Chivo de Oro, which translates to the Goat of Gold, they stick to tradition and use goat instead — braised tender, featuring a hint of gaminess, and balanced by the mild chiles and spices.
+At El Chivo de Oro, which translates to the Goat of Gold, they stick to tradition and use goat in addition to beef — braised tender, featuring a hint of gaminess, and balanced by the mild chiles and spices.

 It’s hard not to appreciate Chef Juan Almanza’s journey from his early cooking days in Mexico to making waves in Tucson.
 His quesabirria tacos are out-of-this-world good.
 It’s no wonder they’re cranking out over 100,000 of them a year.